David-Durst/embeddedHaskellAetherling/theory/Stencil.md

     Map_t no Seq_To_SSeq .
 Seq_To_TSeq .
 Partition no ni
 ```

-The first function in the argument list to `MapApply_s` is equivalent to `shifted_results` in the Partially Parallel Shift diagram.
+The first function in the argument list to `HMap_s` is equivalent to `shifted_results` in the Partially Parallel Shift diagram.
 It takes the last element of the inner `Seq` and shifts it by 1.

-The other functions in the argument list to `MapApply_s` are equivalent to `non_shifted_results` in Partially Parallel Shift diagram.
+The other functions in the argument list to `HMap_s` are equivalent to `non_shifted_results` in Partially Parallel Shift diagram.
 It takes all the other elements of the inner `Seq` and does nothing to them.

 ![Partially Parallel Shift](https://raw.githubusercontent.com/David-Durst/embeddedHaskellAetherling/rewrites/theory/stencil_1d/partially_parallel_shift.png "Partially Parallel Shift")